 The following examples illustrate how we calculate and apply Performance Credits under each Index Crediting Method assuming hypothetical Index Returns and hypothetical limits on Index gains and losses.
 The examples assume no withdrawals are taken.

-A closer look at the Index Protection Strategy with Trigger: 1-Year Term
+A closer look at the Index Dual Precision Strategy: 1-Year Term